Harmful algal bloom: Other locations

-Texas
+California coastal waters also experience seasonal blooms of Pseudo-nitzschia, a diatom known to produce domoic acid, the neurotoxin responsible for amnesic shellfish poisoning.

 Natural water reservoirs in Texas have been threatened by anthropogenic activities due to large petroleum refineries and oil wells (i.e. emission and wastewater discharge), massive agricultural activities (i.e. pesticide release) and mining extractions (i.e. toxic wastewater) as well as natural phenomena involving frequent HAB events.
 For the first time in 1985, the state of Texas documented the presence of the P. parvum (golden alga) bloom along the Pecos River.
 This phenomenon has affected 33 reservoirs in Texas along major river systems, including the Brazos, Canadian, Rio Grande, Colorado, and Red River, and has resulted in the death of more than 27 million fish and caused tens of millions of dollars in damage.

-Chesapeake Bay

-The Chesapeake Bay, the largest estuary in the U.S., has suffered from repeated large algal blooms for decades due to chemical runoff from multiple sources, including 9 large rivers and 141 smaller streams and creeks in parts of six states.
+The Chesapeake Bay, in Maryland and Virginia, is the largest estuary in the U.S. It has suffered from repeated large algal blooms for decades due to chemical runoff from multiple sources, including 9 large rivers and 141 smaller streams and creeks in parts of six states.
 In addition, the water is quite shallow and only 1% of the waste entering it gets flushed into the ocean.
 By weight, 60% of the phosphates entering the bay in 2003 were from sewage treatment plants, while 60% of its nitrates came from fertilizer runoff, farm animal waste, and the atmosphere.
 About 300 million pounds (140 Gg) of nitrates are added to the bay each year.
 The population increase in the bay watershed, from 3.7 million people in 1940 to 18 million in 2015 is also a major factor, as economic growth leads to the increased use of fertilizers and rising emissions of industrial waste.

-As of 2015, the six states and the local governments in the Chesapeake watershed have upgraded their sewage treatment plants to control nutrient discharges.
-The U.S. Environmental Protection Agency (EPA) estimates that sewage treatment plant improvements in the Chesapeake region between 1985 and 2015 have prevented the discharge of 900 million pounds (410 Gg) of nutrients, with nitrogen discharges reduced by 57% and phosphorus by 75%.
+As of 2015, the six states and the local governments in the Chesapeake watershed had upgraded their sewage treatment plants to control nutrient discharges.
+The U.S. Environmental Protection Agency estimated that sewage treatment plant improvements in the Chesapeake region between 1985 and 2015 prevented the discharge of 900 million pounds (410 Gg) of nutrients, with nitrogen discharges reduced by 57% and phosphorus by 75%.
 Agricultural and urban runoff pollution continue to be major sources of nutrients in the bay, and efforts to manage those problems are continuing throughout the 64000 sqmi watershed.

-Lake Erie

-Recent algae blooms in Lake Erie have been fed primarily by agricultural runoff and have led to warnings for some people in Canada and Ohio not to drink their water.
+Algal blooms in Lake Erie fed primarily by agricultural runoff and led to warnings for some people in Canada and Ohio not to drink their water in 2014.
 The International Joint Commission has called on United States and Canada to drastically reduce phosphorus loads into Lake Erie to address the threat.

-Green Bay

-Green Bay has a dead zone caused by phosphorus pollution that appears to be getting worse.
+As of 2013, Green Bay in Lake Michigan had a dead zone caused by phosphorus pollution.